pnklinh/financial-tweets-analysis/README.md

 # financial-tweets-analysis
-a basic example of python and pandas used for data analysis
+a basic example of python and pandas used for data analysis of csv files